 The second key observation is that the cost of providing a service is only partially related to its perceived value.
 The client is the final judge of the value received and is often unaware of what is involved in providing a deliverable.
 This can lead to mismatched expectations between client and service provider.
-In fact, fear of “overpaying” is the second biggest concern of professional services buyers (after not solving the problem).
+In fact, fear of “overpaying” is one of the top five biggest concerns of professional services buyers.

 How a Value Pricing Strategy is Different

 A value-based pricing strategy can be contrasted with three other pricing strategies common to the professional services marketplace.

 Time and Materials Pricing involves calculating the cost of the labor (time) and other expenses (materials) and adding a markup to cover overhead and profit.
 This marked up rate is often referred to as hourly billing rate and may vary depending on who does the work.
 More-senior professionals, or those employed at firms with a stronger brand, typically command a higher rate.